 - Set aside 22 to 25 larger chunks of chocolate.
 You’ll press them onto the shaped cookie dough later.

-- Grab a large ice cream/cookie scoop (see note 4) to scoop out a portion of cookie dough.
+- Grab a large ice cream/cookie scoop (see note 5) to scoop out a portion of cookie dough, using a knife or spatula to level off the top of the cookie scoop.
 Transfer to the lined baking sheets.
-There should be enough dough to make 11 to 12 cookies.
+There should be enough dough to make about 11 cookies.

 - Press 2 to 3 chocolate chunks over each ball of cookie dough.
-Bake the cookies for 12 to 14 minutes, until the edges are lightly golden.
-Make sure to rotate the pans halfway through baking and switch their positions on the oven rack.
+Bake the cookies one sheet at a time, for 12 to 14 minutes, until the edges are lightly golden.
+Make sure to rotate the pans halfway through baking to ensure even browning.

 - Let the cookies cool on the baking sheet for 5 minutes before transferring to a cooling rack.
+The cookies are very soft when the first come out of the oven, so make sure they cool slightly before transferring to a cooling rack.
 Store any leftover chocolate chip cookies in an airtight container for up to 4 to 5 days.

 Notes

-- Miso: I used this white miso paste from Miso Master.
-They also sell a “sweet white miso,” which contains slightly less sodium and will work for this recipe.
-Other brands of white miso should work well for this recipe, too.
+- Miso: I used this white miso produced by Miso Master.
+They also sell a “sweet white miso,” which contains slightly less sodium and will work for this raspberry chocolate oatmeal cookie recipe.
+If you are using another brand of miso, use enough miso that will yield about 1240mg of sodium.
+I’m sorry that you may need to bust out a calculator to figure this out.

 - Chocolate: I prefer to use 70% bittersweet chocolate bars, but feel free to use semi-sweet chocolate or chocolate chips.